pivotal/docs-platform-automation/docs/concepts/variables.md

 # Variables

-## What are Platform Automation variables?
+## What are Platform Automation Toolkit variables?
 Variables provide a way to define parameters for a YAML document.
 Each variable has a value and can be referenced in one or more locations.
-Variables are used in the Platform Automation [tasks][task-reference].
+Variables are used in the Platform Automation Toolkit [tasks][task-reference].
 One example usage is in [configure director][configure-director].

 ## Why use variables?